Sugar in Food and Drinks (Targets, Labelling and Advertising) Bill

 Groups Affected

-Consumers: May benefit from clearer food labelling, leading to more informed choices and potentially healthier diets.
+- Consumers: Will benefit from clearer food labelling, potentially leading to more informed choices and reduced sugar intake.
+This may lead to a change in consumer behaviour and preferences.

 Powered by nyModel